← Back to documentation

 3. Understand feature interactions

-• Field validation is disabled for GET/HEAD and text/plain.
+• Field validation is disabled for text/plain and None formats.

-• Captcha requires body-capable method plus JSON/FORM payload.
+• Captcha requires a body-capable method plus JSON, FORM, or XML payload.

 • Method mismatches log METHOD_NOT_ALLOWED.